fastify/fastify-static/README.md

 files in the served folder, and just creates the routes needed for those.

+The default options of https://www.npmjs.com/package/glob are applied for getting the file list.

 #### Disable serving

 If you'd just like to use the reply decorator and not serve whole directories automatically, you can simply pass the option `{ serve: false }`.
 This will prevent the plugin from serving everything under `root`.